pizzaroot/KICEasy/README.md

 ```

 ## Build requirements
-- Visual Studio 2022 or higher
+- Visual Studio 2022 or higher with MFC installed
-- MFC v143 or higher

 ## License
 KICEasy is licensed under the MIT